Routing Matters in MoE: Scaling Diffusion Transformers with Explicit Routing Guidance: Experiment

 \textbf{Visualization Results.}\quad Fig.~\ref{fig:vis_res} shows the samples generated by \frameworkplain-XL-Flow on ImageNet (256$\times$256) after 2M training steps with CFG=4.0; see Appendix~\ref{app:more_vis_results} for more analyses and results.

-\textbf{Comparison of training losses.}\quad Fig.~\ref{fig:train_loss} shows training loss curves for our method, the dense model, and MoE baselines. \frameworkplain attains lower loss and faster convergence, even at the largest scale with extended training (up to 1.2M steps).
+\textbf{Comparison of training losses.}\quad Fig.~\ref{fig:train_loss} shows training loss curves for our method, the dense model, and MoE baselines.
+At the L scale, \frameworkplain achieves lower loss and faster convergence than both MoE and dense baselines.
+This advantage persists at the largest XL scale, where it continues to converge faster than the dense model, even with extended training up to 1.2M steps.

+\textbf{Comparison on the text-to-image task.}\quad We conduct text-to-image experiments to further demonstrate the generalization ability of \frameworkplain.
+The detailed experimental setup is provided in Appendix~\ref{app:exp_setup}, and we evaluate on the GenEval benchmark~\citep{ghosh2023geneval}.
+As shown in Table~\ref{tab:rebuttal_compare_geneval}, \frameworkplain significantly outperforms both the dense baseline and the Token-Choice MoE across the overall metric and all sub-tasks.
+These results strongly demonstrate ProMoE's robust generalization capabilities in challenging generation scenarios.
+Furthermore, we also provide qualitative results in Fig.~\ref{fig:re_T2I_cases}, further verifying \frameworkplain's capability in high-quality text-to-image generation.

+\textbf{Quantitative analysis of expert utilization.}\quad We compare the expert utilization of ProMoE against the DiT-MoE baseline using averaged token-per-expert ratios computed on two disjoint class subsets, each consisting of 200 randomly sampled classes and 10,000 generated images.
+As shown in Fig.~\ref{fig:re_expert_utilization}, DiT-MoE exhibits very similar token-per-expert distributions across different class subsets, and shows minimal variation in token proportions among experts within each subset, indicating poor specialization and a failure to induce diversity.
+In contrast, \frameworkplain demonstrates clear expert specialization, producing distinct utilization patterns across the disjoint subsets.
+Within each subset, experts exhibit varied usage frequencies without suffering from starvation or overuse.
+These results confirm that \frameworkplain achieves meaningful expert specialization and good load balancing.